Human mobility networks reveal increased segregation in large cities: Methods

 The economic diversity of each cluster $\mathcal{C}_i$ is quantified using the Gini Index: $Gini\:Index(\mathcal{C}_i)$, a well-established measure of economic statistical dispersion (Extended Data Figure \ref{fig:explain_metrics}c)\citeMethods{dorfman1979formula}, although results are robust to choice of economic diversity measure such as using variance instead of Gini Index (Supplementary Figure \ref{fig:ccbi_variance}).
 The denominator of BI normalizes for the baseline economic diversity observed in the city, allowing for direct comparisons between cities.

-In our primary analysis, we identify hubs of interaction via commercial centers (e.g. shopping malls, plazas, etc. which are higher-level clusters of individual POIs) because they are associated with a high density of interactions.
-Specifically, the majority (56.9\%) of interactions happen inside of or within 1km of a commercial center (e.g. shopping mall, plaza, etc.) even though only 2.5\% of the land area of MSAs is within 1km of a commercial center.
+In our primary analysis, we identify hubs of exposure via commercial centers (e.g. shopping malls, plazas, etc. which are higher-level clusters of individual POIs) because they are associated with a high density of exposures.
+Specifically, the majority (56.9\%) of exposures happen inside of or within 1km of a commercial center (e.g. shopping mall, plaza, etc.) even though only 2.5\% of the land area of MSAs is within 1km of a commercial center.
 We thus compute BI using the set $\mathcal{P}$ of all commercial centers within each MSA.
-We discover that BI strongly predicts interaction segregation (Spearman Correlation $-0.78$, Figure \ref{fig:main_3}d).
+We discover that BI strongly predicts exposure segregation (Spearman Correlation $-0.78$, Figure \ref{fig:main_3}d).
 The top 10 MSAs with the highest BI are 53.1\% less segregated than the 10 MSAs with the lowest BI.
-BI predicts segregation more accurately than population size, racial demographics ES inequality, NSI, and racial demographics, and is significantly associated with segregation $({p}{<}{10^{-8}})$ after controlling for all aforementioned variables (Extended Data Tables \ref{tab:segregation_ccbi}-\ref{tab:segregation_corrs}).
+BI predicts segregation more accurately than population size, racial demographics SES inequality, NSI, and racial demographics, and is significantly associated with segregation $({p}{<}{10^{-8}})$ after controlling for all aforementioned variables (Extended Data Tables \ref{tab:segregation_ccbi}-\ref{tab:segregation_corrs}).